ewsdocker/debian-libreoffice/README.md

-## debian-libreoffice
+## ewsdocker/debian-libreoffice
 LibreOffice in a Debian container
 ____

+## NOTE

+**ewsdocker/debian-libreoffice** is designed to be used on a Linux system configured to support **Docker** _user namespace_s.
+Refer to [ewsdocker Containers and Docker User Namespaces](https://github.com/ewsdocker/ewsdocker.github.io/wiki/UserNS-Overview) for an overview and additional information.

+____

 ## ewsdocker/debian-libreoffice Wiki

-Please visit our [**ewsdocker/debian-libreoffice Wiki**](https://github.com/ewsdocker/debian-libreoffice/wiki/QuickStart) for complete documentation of this docker image.
+Please visit our [ewsdocker/debian-libreoffice Wiki](https://github.com/ewsdocker/debian-libreoffice/wiki/QuickStart) for complete documentation of this docker image.
 ____

 ### About Docker Versions